-Therefore, in the best-case scenario, the Call of the Night Season 2 release date could be in 2024, but it’s more likely to be a multi-year wait assuming that the anime series is renewed after the first season finale in September 2022.
+Therefore, in the best-case scenario, the wait for the Call of the Night Season 2 release date will be multiple years since anime series was not (publicly) renewed after the first season finale aired in September 2022.

 Call of the Night Season 2 English dub release date predictions

 Sentai Filmworks has licensed the rights for the Call of the Night English dub.
 The Call of the Night English dub cast hasn’t been announced yet.

 During Otakon 2022 on July 30, 2022, HIDIVE announced that the Call of the Night English dub release date was in September 2022.

 Unfortunately, the dubbing process for HIDIVE exclusives isn’t as fast as the Crunchyroll SimulDub team, which is either same-day or only a couple of weeks behind the English subs release.

 As such, it’s predicted that the Call of the Night Season 2 English dub release date will be at least a month after the initial premiere.